Activated Carbon • from ancient medicine to air pollution control

 A Historical Timeline

 The history of activated carbon's use for adsorption is a rich and diverse one.
 Its properties as an effective adsorbent for removing pollutants have been recognized since ancient times.
-From its earliest medicinal applications to its role in air pollution control, activated carbon has played a significant role in various industries throughout history.
+From its earliest medicinal applications to its role in air pollution control, activated charcoal has played a significant role in various industries throughout history.

 Ancient times